Sparks (Coldplay song): Recording

 According to producer Ken Nelson, "Sparks" was recorded at the same time as "We Never Change".
 He described it as "basically a live take", with Jonny Buckland adding his guitar parts afterwards.
 The lyrics of the song tell the story of a person asking for a second chance after letting down their partner ("And I know I was wrong" / "But I won't let you down").
 Mary Siroky from Consequence noted that "the waltz tempo ensures a feeling of intimacy and romantic longing persists".

 Reception

 "Sparks" has been ranked among Coldplay's best works by Billboard, and Consequence.
-The former also included the song on their "40 Best Deep Cuts of 2000" list, pointing out that it contains "many of the touchstones that would become synonymous with the British rock band in the ensuing decades", from the hopeless romanticism of the lyrics to the use of interjections.
-The song experienced a resurgence on music charts in the 2020s, after going viral on TikTok.
+The former publication named the song one of the "40 Best Deep Cuts of 2000", adding that it contains "many of the touchstones that would become synonymous with the British rock band in the ensuing decades".
+The track went viral on TikTok, which paved the way to a music chart resurgence.
+In 2025, "Sparks" entered the platform's annual chart in the United Kingdom (number four) and worldwide (number 15).

 Performances

-The band have consistently performed "Sparks" throughout the Parachutes (2000–2001), and Music of the Spheres (2022–2027) tours.
+The band have played "Sparks" throughout the Parachutes (2000–2001), and Music of the Spheres (2022–2025) tours.